 CLICK TO RETURN

 The above photo, used as the opening photo at the top of the page, showing several men dressed in khaki military-like garb sitting in a jeep in front of a Flying Tiger adorned P-40, as mentioned in the text is from an article published in Life Magazine dated March 30, 1942, Vol. 12, No. 13.
 I cite the same article in my page on Flying Tigers.
+Further down the page are click through links to three different versions of the Life magazine article.

 It just so happens the man sitting in the jeep on the shotgun side is one Jack Newkirk, known as Scarsdale Jack, a top ace for the American Volunteer Group, or the A.V.G. as the Flying Tigers were so officially designated.
 Newkirk was killed in action.
 The following quote is found in the Jack Newkirk link below.
 Notice the cover date of the Life magazine and the date below regarding Newkirk: